VanAndelInstitute/reduced-host-information/README.md

    - These files will be placed in a folder called 'csv-files' which can be found in the same folder as the repository.
 The program checks for this folder's existence and automatically creates a new one if it doesn't exists.
 6. The program will automatically check for files containing the same name within the csv-files folder.
 If a certain file name already exists, the program creates a copy of the files with an appended copy number attached to it.
-   - Copy Example: all_host_information.csv exists --> all_host_information.csv(1) will be created.
+   - Copy Example: all_host_information.csv exists --> all_host_information(1).csv will be created.

 ### Authorization Token
 If you are an authorized party, you can generate an authorization token from the ansible tower website (https://ansible.vai.org:8043/#/home at the time of creation).

+It is recommended to store your authorization token in an environment file (.env) as this is the safest approach.
+You can run a docker container with the appropriate options, and the docker container will be able to read variables from .env files.
+When choosing to do this, create a .env file and write inside of it: "TOKEN=<your_auth_token>" (without the quotations).
+(Refer to the "Running the Program in a Docker Container")

-An authorization token can be set to the token environment variable by running the command: 'export TOKEN="<your_auth_token>"'.
+Alternatively, an authorization token can be set to the token environment variable by running the command: 'export TOKEN="<your_auth_token>"'.
 This will set the environment variable for the lifespan of the terminal.
-If you wish for this token to be set permanently and used for all terminal instances, add this varaible to your ~/.bashrc or ~/.bash_profile.

-Alternatively the access token may also be stored in an environment file (.env) since docker commands allow for reading environment variables from files.
-When choosing to do this, create a .env file and write inside of it: "TOKEN=<your_auth_token>" (without the quotations).

 ### Running the Program in a Docker Container
 A dockerfile was created for this repository so users can run the program without having to worry about conflicting dependencies.
-You will need to set the TOKEN environment variable as shown above in order to use it.
-You will need to build the image and run the container from this file to use it.
-Because this program writes to a directory, we need to persist this data beyond the containers lifespan by creating a docker volume (outlined in the below).
+You will need to set the TOKEN environment variable using one of the methods above in order to run a container.
+Additionally, you will need to build the image from the dockerfile to run the container.
+Because this program writes to a directory, you will also need to persist this data beyond the container's lifespan by creating a docker volume (outlined in the below section).

 #### Building the image: